thetrotfreak/thetrotfreak/README.md

-- 👋 Hi, I’m @thetrotfreak
+- 👋 Hello there!!!
+I'm Bivas.
-- 👀 Java, Python
+- 👀 I primarily use Python and Java.

 <!---
 thetrotfreak/thetrotfreak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.